Fully discrete finite element approximation for the projection method to solve the Chemotaxis-Fluid System: Error estimate for the pressure-correction projection finite element methods

 \begin{proof} According the projection error (\ref{cf-uprojection}), (\ref{cf-etaprojection}), (\ref{cf-cprojection}) and Lemma \ref{cf-therror2}, we can derive

 Similarly

 Thus, we complete the proof of Theorem \ref{cf-therror}. \end{proof}

-Now the convergence analysis by the pressure-correction projection finite element method is done.
-Using the error estimates (\ref{cf-uiresult}), (\ref{cf-etairesult}), (\ref{cf-ciresult}) and the regularity assumption (\ref{cf-regularity}), we can deduce the unconditional stability for the fully discrete scheme as follows: \begin{theorem} Under the regularity assumption (\ref{cf-regularity}), for sufficiently small $\tau$ and $h$, the following unconditional stability results satisfy
+Now the convergence analysis by the projection finite element method is done.
+Using the error estimates (\ref{cf-uiresult}), (\ref{cf-etairesult}), (\ref{cf-ciresult}) and the regularity assumption (\ref{cf-regularity}), we are now in a position to derive the uniform bound results for the fully discrete scheme, as detailed below. \begin{theorem} Under the regularity assumption (\ref{cf-regularity}), for sufficiently small $\tau$ and $h$, the following unconditional stability results satisfy

 for $1 \leq i \leq N$, which is difficult to derive by using the energy analysis method due to the nonlinear term $\beta \div(\eta \nabla c)$ in (\ref{cfmodel}). \end{theorem}